-It takes about 20-120ms for DNS to resolve IP address for a given domain name and the browser can”t do anything untill the process gets over.
-Steve Souders suggests that splitting the compress into at least two but no more than four hostnames reduces the DNS lookup and reduces the loading time considerably.
+It takes about 20-120ms for DNS to resolve IP address for a given domain name and the browser can”t do anything until the process gets over.
+Steve Souders suggests that splitting the compress into at least two but no more than four hostnames reduce the DNS lookup and reduce the loading time considerably.

 More on this topic: DNS Lookup